 I promised myself that someday I would return to this place where it all began.
 And so last November 2021, I did.

-For this dive trip, I was staying and diving with Sogod Bay Scuba Resort which was in the Padre Burgos side of Sogod Bay.
-To get to Napantao, we had to cross the bay and make our way towards Panoan Island where Napantao is located.
+For this dive trip, I was staying and diving with Sogod Bay Scuba Resort which was on the Padre Burgos side of Sogod Bay.
+To get to Napantao, we had to cross the bay and make our way toward Panoan Island where Napantao is located.

 We started boarding the dive boat at around 8:30 AM.
 Encountered some dolphins on the way and we were in Napantao by 9:30 AM.

 It was about a 45-minute boat ride to reach Napantao in San Francisco, Southern Leyte.